wicz/prezto/README.md

 (The MIT License)

+Copyright (c) 2009-2011 Robby Russell and contributors.
-Copyright (c) 2009-2014 Sorin Ionescu and contributors.
+Copyright (c) 2011-2014 Sorin Ionescu and contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in